Carnap/Carnap-Documentation/doc/javascript.md

 updated by `CarnapServerAPI.putAssignmentState`.
 So, while the first call to `CarnapServerAPI.getAssignmentState` might take a moment, subsequent calls should be quite fast.

+## Events

+In order to make it possible for interactive JS behavior to be triggered by successful or unsuccessful completion of exercises, Carnap provides a few events that you can listen for.

+Whenever an exercise is successfully checked or submitted, an `exercise-success` event will fire on the main exercise element (the one carries the `data-carnap-*` attributes).
+An `exercise-failure` event fires when an exercise is checked at detected as incorrect, or a submission is rejected.
+Both `exercise-success` and `exercise-failure` are disabled if an exercise has the `exam` option set.

+Finally, a `problem-submision` event fires on the submission button when a problem is submitted.